Billy Joe Saunders v Saul ‘Canelo’ Alvarez: Free Bets & Betting Offers

+The fight takes place on the 8th May, which will be the early hours of the 9th May in the UK.
 Make sure if you are placing a wager you take advantage of the added value you can get from taking a welcome offer or any customer deal below.
 We’ve already scoured the UK’s leading betting sites to find the best offers.

-This event has not started yet, please check back nearer the time.
-For other offers see our main loyalty page.
+This event has now ended.
+For more offers head on over to our main loyalty page.

 The first thing to do is to have a look at the profiles of both fighters to give ourselves as much information as possible about them in order to figure out which one stands the best chance of winning if history is anything to go by.

 Born in Welwyn Garden City, Hertfordshire on the 30th of August 1989, Billy Joe Saunders grew up as part of a Romanichal travelling community.
 Boxing runs in Saunders’ blood, given that his great-grandad, Absolom Beeney, was a famous bare-knuckle boxer.
 A friend and training partner of Tyson Fury, Saunders’ amateur career saw him win his first 49 fights at the senior level to earn a sterling reputation.